Protection of children

 The attestation of good repute becomes mandatory for professionals working with disabled children

-Publié le 06 mai 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 06 mai 2026 - Mise à jour le 26 mai 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 In February 2026, the attestation of good repute became mandatory for people wishing to adopt a child.
 This document, initially set up for staff working in early childhood, now also includes the field of disabled children.
 Public Service take stock for you.

-The attestation of good repute is an official document guaranteeing that a person does not have a written conviction in a criminal record or on the automated criminal record of perpetrators of sexual and violent offenses (FIJAISV) that prevents intervention with minors.
-The steps to obtain it are done via a dedicated platform depending on your status.
+The certificate of good repute is an official document guaranteeing that a person does not have a written conviction in bulletin No. 2 of the criminal record or on the automated criminal record of perpetrators of sexual and violent offenses (FIJAISV) that prevents him from intervening with minors.
+Steps are being taken to obtain it via a dedicated platform depending on your status.

-It has been mandatory since October 2025 for all professionals and volunteers working in the field of child protection and early childhood care (childminders, family assistants, nursery professionals and volunteers, homes, etc.).
+It has been mandatory since October 2025 for all professionals and volunteers working in the field of child protection and early childhood care (childminders, family assistants, professionals and volunteers in nurseries, homes, etc.).
 Since 1er in february 2026, it is also applicable to persons entering into an adoption procedure.

 Please note